Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 to drink owing to the refuse

-that runs into it when moving
+that runs into it when raining

 We have had a very hard

-time of it since leaving stormberg
+time of it since leaving Stormberg

 two months ago - all in

-very monotonous country
+very mountainous country

 from early morning till